playcanvas/developer.playcanvas.com/content/tutorials/beginner/keyboard-input.md

 *Click to focus, then press `left arrow`, `right arrow` and `spacebar` to rotate the cube.
 Press and release the 'a' key to change color.*

-Keyboard handling in the PlayCanvas engine is provided by the `pc.input.Keyboard` object.
+Keyboard handling in the PlayCanvas engine is provided by the `pc.Keyboard` object.
 The Keyboard object provides a simple interface for common keyboard operations like checking if a key is pressed or held down.
 It also takes away the various cross-browser problems with handling keycodes and charcodes.